bluesky/tiled/docs/source/explanations/security.md

 in order to specify the Authenticator and, when applicable, any parameters.
 The shorthands ``tiled serve pyobject ...`` and ``tiled serve directory ...`` do not currently support this mode.
+See below for example configurations.

 Users can authenticate by POST form-encoded credentials to the ``/token`` endpoint, as in: